Outlining Anchor Hanover's procurement requirements and how you can become an approved supplier

 Award of contract

 An evaluation team will examine each tender received and make recommendations as to which tender is the most economically advantageous.
 Once the decision to award the contract has been made, both the successful and unsuccessful tenderers will be notified.
-Unsuccessful tenderers will receive a detailed debrief, via the Bravo message board, explaining the reasons for Anchor Hanover's decision and the relative characteristics of their bid compared to the winning bid.
+Unsuccessful tenderers will receive a detailed debrief, via the portal message board, explaining the reasons for Anchor Hanover's decision and the relative characteristics of their bid compared to the winning bid.
 The debrief will also specify a cooling off period of between 10 and 15 days.
 Anchor Hanover will not sign the contract until the cooling off period has expired.

 A contract award notice will be placed in OJEU (if applicable) within 48 days of the contract being awarded.